michaelnordmeyer/jekyll-theme-nix/README.md

 # Jekyll Theme Nix

-A barebones theme for [Jekyll](https://github.com/jekyll/jekyll), which doesn't need any dependencies except `jekyll-redirect-from`, if you want to redirect pages.
+A barebones theme for [Jekyll](https://github.com/jekyll/jekyll), which doesn't need any dependencies except `jekyll-redirect-from`, if you want to redirect pages without any web server configuration.
 It is optimized for fast build speeds as well.

 Its purpose is to be a minimalist, single-author theme.
 Because there is no menu, pages can be manually linked in the body of `index.md`.